 Going Forward Together: Lessons from Mongolia and Colombia on the Importance of Fair Benefit-Sharing For Sustainable Development

-By Lani Inverarity, Strategic Support Associate
+By Lani Inverarity, Global Communities Associate

 While working with dramatically different communities in Mongolia and Colombia this past year, I was struck by what they have in common.
 Despite the serious harms they are each suffering as a result of internationally-financed development projects, both communities repeatedly expressed their desire to build a mutually-beneficial relationship with those projects.
 Their demand is not that the projects are halted, but rather for fair and lasting opportunities to share in their benefits.
 As I explain below, the investors in those projects should take that demand seriously.

-In October of this year, I travelled to Khanbogd soum in South Gobi, Mongolia.
+In October of this year, I traveled to Khanbogd soum in South Gobi, Mongolia.
 Here, some of the world’s last remaining nomadic herders live in sharp juxtaposition with the Rio Tinto-backed copper and gold mine, operated by Oyu Tolgoi LLC (OT).